 Ancient Greek amphitheater in Parco Archeologico della Neapolis near Syracuse, Sicily

-If you take some time to visit the Sicilian city of Syracuse, one attraction that you want to be sure to hit is the Neapolis Archaeological Park or Parco Archeologico della Neapolis.
-This park houses one of the biggest theaters and amphitheaters of the ancient Greek and Roman Empires, respectively.
+If you visit the Sicilian city of Syracuse, one attraction you should be sure to visit is the Neapolis Archaeological Park or Parco Archeologico della Neapolis.
+This park houses one of the biggest theaters and amphitheaters of the ancient Greek and Roman Empires.
 These theaters take you back to the heyday of these great empires as you absorb the history all around you.

 Visit the Medieval Village of Erice